DECODEproject/whitepaper/conceptual_framework.md

 DECODE will **not** provide the role of **identity verification**, however it will provide an integration protocol to allow **claims** made by participants to be leveraged in DECODE interactions (specifically, smart rules).
 These claims may lead to **entitlements**.

 A core functionality of DECODE is **verification** of **claims** that an individual makes about themselves.
 For example "I live at 00 Xxxxx Xxxxxx" or "I am over the age of 18" or "I am a resident of Barcelona city".
 These claims may be important in a particular application use case.
-For example if we have an application which allows voting to residents of Barcelona, we might want to be able to verify that the persona as defined by the voting application is also a resident of Barcelona.
+For example if we have an application which allows voting to residents of Barcelona, we might want to be able to verify that the profile as defined by the voting application is also a resident of Barcelona.
 Furthermore, the application defines a secure and uniquely identifiable attribute, together with a smart rule that only allows a single vote for any particular ballot.
 Through using DECODE, the attribute does not have to expose any real knowledge (for example a citizen ID number) but it must be possible to be checked for a particular value (number of votes cast).

 So how are claims actually verified in the first place?
 In the example, the entity responsibile for verification would be the city of Barcelona.
 This could be a physical process, or could be done online (as in the Dutch DigiD mechanism), and involves some exchange between the city and the individual.
 The result of this exchange would be a cryptographic token, signed by the city, which, invoked with a specific smart rule would result in an attribute with verified provenance and value being set in the DECODE platform.
 This attribute would be available for that person to use in any application relying on it.
 This whole process could take place through a website which is run by the city of Barcelona (and thus is a DECODE enabled application).
 Required will be a mechanism by which the DECODE network can **trust** the public key of the city of Barcelona, i.e. there will need to be a registration protocol to establish this trust.